Olaf Petersen (photographer): Biography

 Petersen shot one of his most memorable photographs in January 1952.
 Entitled I'm Late, the photograph depicted a running karoro (southern black-backed gull) at Muriwai, winning a prize in the William Davies Memorial Salon (Natural History) 1956.
 In 1961, Petersen, won joint first prize in the Teal 21st Anniversary Photographic Competition for Morning Calm, a shot taken of Milford Sound / Piopiotahi at dawn.
 By 1962, Petersen had become a judge for Photographic Society of New Zealand competitions.
 The success of Petersen's nature photography coincided with the rise of Tramping in New Zealand, as both a socially acceptable past-time and as a part of the national image of New Zealand.

 While Petersen's works were well received in magazine publications, there were few opportunities for photographers to stage exhibitions of their works until the 1970s, as it was seen as a lesser art form in New Zealand.
 Petersen's photographs were exhibited during Expo '70 in Osaka.
 In 1972, Petersen won the New Zealand Photographic Society's Maadi Cup which is given to the 'best photograph of the year for his piece 'So Lonely'.
 In 1982 a short film was made for television about Olaf's work called Olaf's Coast.
 This was aired on Kaleidoscope in October 1982.

 Petersen was a life member of the Auckland Photographic Society and a member of the University of Auckland Field Club.
 It was on these trips where Petersen took many of his nature photographs.
 Throughout his life, Petersen documented events for the Swanson community, such as school galas, birthdays and weddings.
 In 1988, Petersen gifted his photographic archive to the Auckland War Memorial Museum in 1988.
 He died in 1994.
 In Petersen's own words, photography was, 'painting with light' and 'being in the right place at the right time'.

 Legacy

-In 2020, Olaf Petersen's photographic collection was included in the UNESCO Memory of the World Programme.
+In 2020, Olaf Petersen's photographic collection was added to the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register.
 In 2022, a survey exhibition was presented by Auckland War Memorial Museum, curated by Shaun Higgins, accompanied by a substantial book published by Auckland University Press with contributions from Higgins, Sandra Coney, Sarah Hillary, Andrew Clifford and Kirstie Ross.